-The SENCO, Deputy SENCO and the primary liaison officer for SEN work collaboratively with our primary feeder schools on enhanced transition packages.
+The SENCO, Non-Teaching SENCO and the primary liaison officer for SEN work collaboratively with our primary feeder schools on enhanced transition packages.
 We collate comprehensive objective and subjective information on all vulnerable students and those with SEN and this informs our provision for their education at Rawmarsh.
 Parents of Year 6 students are invited to a transition parents evening and are given the opportunity to discuss any concerns and meet with members of the support team.
 Identified pupils are also offered extra transition support in the form of visits to the school and transition activities.
-We hold Y9 Transition Planning Reviews for identified students in which the Careers officer is involved.
 All Y11 pupils receive information and guidance about Post16 options and support to access these options where necessary.
 Students that require additional advice are supported to identify early their career aspirations and support them to achieve these.